monisha-kT/support-ticket/README.md

 ### Ticket Management System

 1. **User Dashboard**
-   - Create new support tickets with category, urgency, and description
+   - Create new support tickets with category, priority, and description
    - View all tickets with their current status (open, assigned, rejected, closed)
    - Real-time status updates for ticket acceptance/rejection
    - Chat access for assigned tickets